 Our answer is to invent a cast of characters, where each protein is personified with a face and a name.
 After all, each person knows at least that many acquaintances from over the years, and 400 is not an unreasonable number of characters for a fantasy universe.
 So we have gone ahead and given personas to the proteins for which there is enough information to hazard a guess at odor notes.
 You can think of them as being drawn to their unique set of favorite smells, and when a character finds a smell they like, they somehow hand over an aroma quality, however you wish to imagine that happening.
 Each one gives the same note every time, except for some combinations of characters that might work together to offer a different note.
 We have 91 characters so far.
 That may sound like a lot, but we've grouped them together by common interest.
 Some of the characters will change as more information comes to light.
 We plan to keep growing the cast as we learn more, and one day we hope to introduce you to all 400.

 All of the faces are either AI generated or Public Domain artworks.
-Only one of the faces is of a real person (he asked to be included); other than that, any resemblance to any real person is accidental and strictly coincidental.
+Unless otherwise noted, all faces were AI generated and any resemblance to any real person is accidental and strictly coincidental.
 The images and text of this fantasy world are dedicated to Public Domain or CC0.

 We've organized everyone into easily manageable small groups.
 Let's dive in and explore as we get to know the primary odors!